dylanwolf/ttrpg-tools/README.md

 - Extensible character builder
 - 5e encounter builder

+## Credits

+### Ryuutama

+> This webtool has been approved for distribution and sale by Kotodama Heavy Industries, the publishers of the Ryuutama Natural Fantasy RPG in English.
+If you are interested in publishing your own Ryuutama works, please contact them directly through the official website to discuss options.
+>
+> You can find more about Ryuutama at [www.kotohi.com](htttps://www.kotohi.com).

 ## Character Builder

 The TTRPG Tools character builder allows you to create a character creation process using a step-by-step process.
 A character builder has 5 components: